 Online Data Science Programs in Rhode Island

 Our directories of online graduate certificates and online master’s degrees have lots of programs offered by top-name schools (e.g. Stanford) around the country that Rhode Island residents can enroll in.

 Data Science Bootcamps in Rhode Island

 If you live in Rhode Island and are interested in starting a career in data science or data analytics, consider registering for a bootcamp.
 Bootcamps are short-term educational courses intended to get students into the field quickly compared to a master’s program.
 Bootcamps in Rhode Island may be dedicated to data science, the study of how information is drawn from data; data analytics, the processes by which conclusions are extracted; or a combination of both data science and data analytics.
 See our guides to learn more about data science bootcamps and data science bootcamps or data analytics bootcamps in Rhode Island.

 For this section, we chose to focus on university aid that directly applied to degrees in our directory.
 But your Office of Graduate Studies will have plenty more info on outside scholarships, low-interest loans, and the FAFSA.

-- Department of Biostatistics Research Apprenticeship: Apprenticeships cover a larger portion of tuition than scholarships and include a monthly stipend.
+- Research Apprenticeship: Apprenticeships cover a larger portion of tuition than scholarships and include a monthly stipend.
 Most funding is merit-based.

 - Kanellakis Fellowship: This graduate fellowship is awarded to two PhD students in the Department of Computer Science (e.g. PhD in Big Data).
 Preference is given to students from Greece.